General Admissions Requirements

 A student who did not attend the preceding term (summer excluded) must:

-- Reapply for admission
+- Reapply for admission (no fee)

 - Submit official transcripts from any college attended since leaving Chattanooga State (if applying for regular admission status)

 - Recent Chattanooga State graduates who are planning to continue attending must complete a Program Change form.